 Description: Test your website on 1500+ real desktop and mobile browsers.
-Interactively test and debug on live remote devices, view your website on multiple browsers at once by taking automated, or run automated using Selenium, Appium, or your other favourite frameworks.
+Interactively test and debug on live remote devices, view your website on multiple browsers at once by taking automated, or run automated using Selenium, Appium, or your other favorite frameworks.
 Agile teams can test faster with parallel testing and integrations with CI tools like Jenkins.

 Download Link: There is a 7-day free trial available by simply signing up at CrossBrowserTesting.com